daveeS987/628prac-fe/README.md

 }
 ```

 The app will filter products based on category name.
 So "name" property in categories will need to match with "category" property in products.
+You can have multiple categories and matching products.

 ### 5. Start the application